VACS Index Information and VACS Calculator

 What does the VACS Index Do?

-The VACS Index predicts all cause and cause specific mortality and other outcomes in those living with HIV infection and mortality among those without HIV infection.
+The VACS Index predicts all cause mortality, cause specific mortality, and other outcomes in those living with HIV infection.
+If one assumes that uninfected patients have no HIV-1 RNA titer and a CD4 cell count at or above 500 cells/mm3, it predicts all cause mortality and hospitalization among those without HIV infection.
 It responds to important changes in risk related to treatment and health behaviors.
 It improves upon the accuracy of provider assessment (clinical judgment) of mortality risk.
 Specific evidence is bulleted below.

 - It predicts mortality among uninfected individuals: If you assume that those without HIV infection have no HIV-1 RNA (i.e. 0 points) and a CD4 cell count above 500 cells/mm3 (i.e., 0 points), the VACS Index also predicts mortality among those without HIV infection.
 This has been demonstrated for 30-day mortality from MICU admission8 and for long term (median of 5 years) mortality9.

 - It predicts 30 day mortality, length of stay, and readmissions after bacterial pneumonia among HIV infected and uninfected older (50+ years) veterans (Barakat, IDSA 2013).
-This paper is currently under review.
+This paper is currently in press.

 - It is associated with frailty: frailty is defined as decreased ability to recover from additional injury10.
 It is associated with increased risk for a number of adverse outcomes including mortality, hospitalization, geriatric syndromes (falls, fragility fractures, and cognitive decline) and is strongly associated with chronic inflammation.
-The VACS Index is correlated with markers of chronic inflammation, microbial translocation, and hypercoagulability (IL-6, soluble CD14, D-dimer)11 with measures of functional performance9 and sarcopenia12, and with multiple measures of neuro cognitive performance13.
-The VACS Index predicts morbidity including hospitalization, medical intensive care unit admission14, and fragility fractures15.
-It is also associated with autonomic neuropathy16.
+The VACS Index is correlated with markers of chronic inflammation, microbial translocation, and hypercoagulability (IL-6, soluble CD14, D-dimer)11 with measures of functional performance12 and sarcopenia13, and with multiple measures of neuro cognitive performance14.
+The VACS Index predicts morbidity including hospitalization, medical intensive care unit admission15, and fragility fractures16.
+It is also associated with autonomic neuropathy17.
 It is likely an excellent measure of physiologic frailty.
-(A paper comparing the predictive accuracy of the VACS Index to that of the Frailty Related Phenotype for hospitalization and mortality is currently under review).
-Of note, the approach to frailty employed by the VACS Index is more attuned to the Rockwood conceptualization17 of frailty as accumulation of deficits than that of Fried18 which describes a clinical syndrome.
+When compared with an adapted version of the frailty related phenotype, the VACS Index more accurately predicted both all cause mortality and hospitalization among HIV infected and uninfected individuals.
+Few individuals demonstrated frailty based upon the adapted frailty related phenotype18.
+Of note, the approach to frailty employed by the VACS Index is more attuned to the Rockwood conceptualization19 of frailty as accumulation of deficits than that of Fried20 which describes a clinical syndrome.

 How modifiable is the VACS Index?